Confused About Your Financial Aid?

 Collect the requested documents relating to your and your spouse’s or parents’ finances.
 The Office of Student Financial Assistance cannot accept copies of tax forms.
 Students selected for verification must submit IRS tax transcripts, or use the IRS data retrieval tool.

-Complete the verification form for the appropriate year as listed on our forms page.
+Complete the verification form.
 Read the instructions carefully and complete all sections that apply to you.
 If a section does not apply to you, make sure you indicate so; do not leave it blank.
 Make sure you collect all required signatures.

 Fax, email, mail, or physically drop off completed worksheet, tax transcripts (if needed), and any other documents to the UAA Financial Assistance Office.